 How to Transition to Minimalist Running Shoes

 While yes, I’ve run in minimalist shoes, I cannot train in minimalist shoes.
 Personally, it’s a risk factor that causes bone fractures, which I’ve learned the hard way.
-For some, they prefer the natural feeling and natural running.
+For some, they prefer natural feeling and natural running.
 That is the beauty of running; everyone can run a different way,

 I will generally race in flats or a minimal shoe.
 Will I train and do distance running in a minimalist shoe?
-No. Each to their own and minimalist shoes do work for many athletes.
+No.

 Always keep in mind, not everything works for everyone.
+I cannot emphasize that enough!

 You Must Strengthen Your Feet: